I live for free.

 If you’re new to vacation rentals, start with these 12 secrets to success for new Airbnb landlords.
 Then check out our free webinar with Airbnb expert Al Williamson, on how to double your revenue with Airbnb.

-Just be careful to check your local vacation rental laws to make sure they don’t restrict homeowners.
-Some cities effectively ban Airbnb – landlord beware.
+Lastly, check your local vacation rental laws to make sure they don’t restrict homeowners.
+Some cities effectively ban Airbnb, so landlord beware.

 In the first home I owned, my housemate paid nearly three-quarters of my mortgage payment.

-While we didn’t know each other initially, we grew to become close friends over time.
+While we didn’t know each other initially, we became close friends over time.
 Eventually, we grew so close that we traveled internationally together.
 She and her boyfriend (now husband) met Katie and me in Italy for a week of romping around Genoa and Piedmont wine country.

 Some called me “lucky” to have found such a great housemate.
 But the truth is I vetted Erika carefully, running tenant screening reports on her, asking dozens of questions about her personal habits and lifestyle.
 And she grilled me in return, to make sure we were a good fit to live together.